Why Are Dogs Afraid of Vacuums? What You Can Do to Help Them

 - First, put the dog and the vacuum in the same room while it is not turned on.

-- Next, you should slowly move the dog closer to the vacuum by setting treats closer and closer and then eventually on the vacuum while it is turned off.
+- Next, you should slowly move the dog closer to the vacuum by setting treats closer and closer to the vacuum while it is turned off.

-As with any training or desensitizing methods, it can be time-consuming, and you may get frustrated.
-Do not be harsh with them and practice patience so the dog does not become more stressed.
+As with any training or desensitizing methods, it can be time-consuming; plan ahead for this.
+Avoid frustrations and if you really need to vacuum the house while they are still in training it’s best to ask someone to take the dog out for a walk.
+Do not ruin the milestones achieved by trying to rush them, never be harsh with them, and instead practice patience so the dog does not become more stressed.

 Manage the Dog’s Environment

 You may not want to push the issue for dogs that are overly sensitive and nervous.
-In that case, you can manage the dog’s environment by putting it in a closed room while vacuuming.
-Give it something to occupy itself, like a puzzle toy, and turn on some music or the television.
+In that case, you can manage the dog’s environment by putting them in a different room or taking them out to the yard while vacuuming.

 While not all dogs will react to the vacuum cleaner in the same way, most of them will have some sort of reaction to this large piece of machinery that is making loud noises and invading their space.
 Remember, some dogs are naturally nervous and will run and hide from it, and others will herd it because it is instinctual.
-Either way, there are methods to desensitize your dog so it becomes comfortable with the vacuum, or you can control the environment to help relieve the dog’s stress.
+Either way, there are methods to gradually desensitize your dog so they become tolerant of the vacuum, or you can control the environment to prevent your dog’s stress.
 This will make for a more pleasant cleaning experience if there is such a thing!

 - You may also like: Best Canister Vacuum for Pet Hair – Reviews and Top Picks